sudo-rushil/lambda/README.md

 # Lambda

-An interpreter for the lambda calculus.
+An interpreter for the untyped lambda calculus.

 Meant as an interactive playground for CS students and an exercise in language implementation with Alex/Happy.

 TODO:
 - Parser